AnyChart/docs.anychart.com/Common_Settings/Legend.md

 legend.paginator().orientation("bottom");
 ```

 See how these settings work in the following interactive sample: you can click buttons to add or remove series and see how legend and chart change their sizes.
-Once the legend reached maximum allowed size - a [paginator](#paginator) appears.
+Once the legend reached maximum allowed size - [paging](#paging) starts.

 {sample}CS\_Legend\_06\_1{sample}